BluSunrize/DiscordStreamCompanion/README.md

 # DiscordStreamCompanion
 This software is a rather basic Selfbot for Discord.
-This means that it's a bot running through your existing Discord client account.
+This means that it's a bot running through your existing Discord client account.<br />
 [How to set it up](#configuration)

 ## On the topic of Selfbots
-There are some things to keep in mind when using this software:
+There are some things to keep in mind when using this software:<br />
 Selfbots are a grey area to the Discord team.
-They are not forbidden, but if they cause problems, spam a lot or violate TOS you risk an *account ban*.
+They are not forbidden, but if they cause problems, spam a lot or violate TOS you risk an *account ban*.<br />
 Anything you do with this bot, any trouble you cause and any consequences you receive are *solely on you*. *I am not responsible for your stupidity*.
-You can read the full Discord Terms of Service [here](https://discordapp.com/terms).
+You can read the full Discord Terms of Service [here](https://discordapp.com/terms).<br />
 Also, some users may simply not like Selfbots.
-If you should encounter such users, stay friendly and respectful and either turn the bot off temporarily or at least stop using it in public.
+If you should encounter such users, stay friendly and respectful and either turn the bot off temporarily or at least stop using it in public.<br />
 Additionally, anyone wanting to get angry with me for making this, save your breath.
-I have worked in the Minecraft modding community, anything you can throw at me I've probably seen before.
+I have worked in the Minecraft modding community, anything you can throw at me I've probably seen before.<br />
 All in all, respect Wheaton's Law and you should be fine.

 ## What it does
 Currently, DSC's featureset is very limited.
-It was created in order to show the users in a voicechannel without needing to use the Streamkit (it's annoying and randomly joins you into channels when opening OBS >_>)
+It was created in order to show the users in a voicechannel without needing to use the Streamkit (it's annoying and randomly joins you into channels when opening OBS >_>)<br />
 ATM, that's all it does:
  * Basic display of users in the currently active voicechannel
    * Configurable in Alignment (left/right), Colours, Avatars (y/n) and Channel Name (y/n)